Inserting Images into topics

 When done an image link is embedded into the page.

 Help Builder also allows you to directly capture images from the screen.
 It supports two modes - if you have TechSmith's SnagIt installed it will use [#SnagIt](SnagIt to capture images directly).
-Otherwise it will use a more simplistic Ctrl/Alt-PrtScrn based capture mechanism to capture windows and the entire screen.
+Otherwise it will use the built-in screen capture form.

 Help Builder provides a basic screen capture utility natively.
 Click the camera icon to start a capture, and you'll see a form like this:

-To capture a window, click the big button and hold it down, then drag the cursor over any window or control that you want to capture.
+To capture a window, click the big button and hold it down, then drag the capture cursor (a big plus sign) over any window or control that you want to capture.
 Release to capture the window or control.

-Once you've captured the window the content displays in the form as shown in the screen shot above displaying a captured preview window.
+Once you've captured the window the content displays in the form as shown in the screen shot above displaying a captured preview window and you can then save the image to disk.

 Once enabled using the Camera Icon immediately jumps you into SnagIt's own capture mode that lets you interactively select a window or other object to capture.
 Select your image, and when the Image Editor pops up, customize your image as needed and when done press the Finish button.
 You will be prompted to save the file in the project's image folder.